NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 ### Design Note: Forwarding
 - I chose not to pass the raw register values (reg_data1, reg_data2) through the ID/EX register.
 - Instead, I implemented bypass forwarding — the Forwarding MUX is placed after the ID/EX register, but it selects the correct operand based on current forwarding conditions.
-- This prevents stale register data from being latched into ID/EX during a stall.
-The EX_STAGE will always receive the correct operand — either forwarded or fresh — even if the pipeline is stalled.
+- This prevents data arriving late to ex stage.

 **Logic**: if EX_MEM.reg_write = '1' and EX_MEM.rd /= ZERO_5bits and EX_MEM.rd = ID_EX.rs1/ID_EX.rs2 then
                 Forward.A (or Forward.B) <= FORWARD_EX_MEM;